JT8D-17/x-plane-cockpit-crosshair/README.md

 ANGLE_BARS_MAX_SPD,50
 # Parameter identifier, set to 1 if the angle bars are to be exclusively tied to the landing lights switch
 ANGLE_BARS_ON_LAND_LIGHT,1
+# Parameter identifier, set to 1 if the crosshair should be hidden in the exterior view
+INTERIOR_ONLY,1
 #
 # All rotations in degrees, all offsets in meters
 # Parameter identifier, visibility, offset x (sim/aircraft/view/acf_peX), offset y (sim/aircraft/view/acf_peZ), offset z (sim/aircraft/view/acf_peY)